Jace Sternberger: College career

 During the 2015 season at Kansas, Sternberger took a redshirt.

-In 2016, as a redshirt freshman, Sternberger recorded only one reception for 5 yards over 10 games.
-He was second on the depth chart behind Ben Johnson, who recorded 10 receptions for 112 yards and one touchdown that season.
+As a redshirt freshman in 2016, Sternberger recorded only one reception for five yards over 10 games.
+He was second on the depth chart behind Ben Johnson, who recorded 10 receptions for 112 yards and a touchdown that season.
 Kansas' offensive scheme did not provide enough opportunities for Sternberger to showcase his skills.
 During the 2016 season, Kansas tight ends only amassed 11 receptions.

-Due to the limited need of tight ends at Kansas and around the country, Sternberger transferred to Northeastern Oklahoma A&M. During the 2017 season at the junior college, he had 21 receptions for 336 yards and six touchdowns.
+Due to the limited need of tight ends at Kansas and around the country, Sternberger transferred to Northeastern Oklahoma A&M. During the 2017 season, he had 21 receptions for 336 yards and six touchdowns.
 Due to his junior college performance, Sternberger was recruited by several programs, including Boise State and Florida State.
 He was ranked as the 53rd-best junior college player by Rivals.com.
-During his recruitment, then-Florida State head coach Jimbo Fisher accepted the same position at Texas A&M. Sternberger chose to commit to Texas A&M due to Fisher's tight end-heavy offense, wide receivers coach Dameyune Craig's recruiting, and the opportunity to play in the SEC.
+During his recruitment, then-Florida State head coach Jimbo Fisher accepted the same position at Texas A&M. Sternberger chose to commit to Texas A&M due to Fisher's tight end-heavy offense, wide receivers coach Dameyune Craig's recruiting, and the opportunity to play in the Southeastern Conference (SEC).

-During the 2018 season, Sternberger received midseason All-America honors from CBS Sports, the Associated Press, Sports Illustrated, Athlon Sports, and ESPN.
+During the 2018 season, Sternberger received midseason All-America honors from CBS Sports, the Associated Press (AP), Sports Illustrated (SI), Athlon Sports, and ESPN.
 He was named one of eight semi-finalists for the John Mackey Award, given to the nation's top collegiate tight end.
-He was not selected as a finalist for the award, even though he had more touchdowns, receiving yards, and yards per reception than each of the three finalists.
-Despite not being selected as a Mackey Award finalist, Sternberger received first-team all-SEC honors and first-team All-America honors from the Associated Press, Athlon Sports, CBS Sports, Football Writers Association of America, Sporting News, Sports Illustrated, and the Walter Camp Football Foundation.
+Sternberger was not selected as a finalist for the award, even though he had more touchdowns, receiving yards, and yards per reception than each of the three finalists.
+Despite not being selected as a Mackey Award finalist, Sternberger received first-team all-SEC honors and first-team All-America honors from the AP, Athlon, CBS, Football Writers Association of America (FWAA), Sporting News (SN), Sports Illustrated, and the Walter Camp Football Foundation (WCFF).
 He earned second-team All-American honors from USA Today.
-Since Sternberger was recognized by at least two of the five NCAA-recognized All-America team selectors (AP, AFCA, FWAA, TSN, and the WCFF), he became a consensus All-American.
+Since Sternberger was recognized by at least two of the five NCAA-recognized All-America team selectors (AP, AFCA, FWAA, SN, and the WCFF), he became a consensus All-American.

-Following his lone season at A&M, Sternberger decided to forgo his final year of eligibility and declare for the 2019 NFL Draft.
+Following his lone season at A&M, Sternberger decided to forgo his final year of eligibility and declare for the 2019 NFL draft.
 He finished his career at A&M with 48 receptions for 832 yards and 10 touchdowns.
-His 10 touchdowns match the school record for most touchdowns by a tight end, and his 832 receiving yards ranked second nationally among all tight ends for the 2018 season.
+Sternberger's 10 touchdowns match the school record for most touchdowns by a tight end, and his 832 receiving yards ranked second nationally among all tight ends for the 2018 season.